Pallab-Dutta/pallab-dutta.github.io/Research_Blogs/GAT_2025/index.md

 #### Output | The membrane surface geometry
 From the simulations, we constructed our dataset instances.
 The process for creating a single instance was as follows:

 - We captured the resulting deformation of each leaflet (both upper and lower) as a 25x25 matrix representing the surface heights of its grids.
 However, this raw data collection process often resulted in empty grids, leaving gaps in our surface map.
 To ensure the data was continuous and to provide the model with a complete surface, we applied an Inverse Distance Weighting (IDW) fit over the raw data.
 This allowed us to fill these gaps.
-The final, interpolated height values from this process were then used as the ground truth ($Z_{true}$) for training our model.
+The final, interpolated height values from this process were then used as the ground truth ($$Z_{true}$$) for training our model.

 - A single data instance was then created by pairing the molecular graph with its corresponding 25x25 leaflet matrix.